 From the moment we alighted the train, surrounded by a stunning new station full of light and space, we appreciated that Birmingham has been transformed in little more than a generation.
 So very different from the grim 1960s warren of the old New Street, deserved winner of the ugliest building in Britain award back in the day.

-And the landmark Rotunda, which we shortly see on our left, is a triumph of 1960s architecture brushed up for the 21st century.
+And the landmark Rotunda (1965), which we shortly see on our left, is a triumph of 1960s architecture brushed up for the 21st century.
 Listed Grade II, it has recently had the ‘Urban Splash’ treatment, being converted from an office block to luxury apartments.
 In their words, “we wanted the Rotunda to set a new standard for city centre living.”
 And it’s a bit of a rarity in Birmingham, a building that has been re-purposed rather than knocked down and starting things again.

 Apparently, the technical term for this type of architecture is ‘Blobitecture’ – a movement in architecture in which buildings have an organic, amoeba-shaped, building form.
 The architecture firm Future Systems was appointed by Selfridges’s then chief executive, Vittorio Radice (another Italian with designs on Birmingham…) to construct the store.
-He wanted a distinct design approach which would set the store apart from the rest of the development and become an instantly recognisable signpost for the brand.
+He wanted a distinct design approach that would set the store apart from the rest of the development and become an instantly recognisable signpost for the brand.
 Future Systems’ design was intended to evoke the female silhouette and a famous chain mail dress designed by Paco Rabanne in the 1960s.

-As we sat down for coffee before starting the walk proper, looking across at the ‘blobs’, we watched the people walking up the steps – al sorts, going about their work or pleasure, but all apparently unrushed and very content with the ‘walking space’ – at last Birmingham is creating spaces that are working for people.
+As we sat down for coffee before starting the walk proper, looking across at the ‘blobs’, we watched the people walking up the steps – al sorts, going about their work or leisure, but all apparently unrushed and very content with the ‘walking space’ – at last Birmingham is creating spaces that are working for people.

-One thing that doesn’t seem to bother Brummie planners too much any more, and for which I admire them, is old and new standing cheek by jowl – in the background a futuristic building, but in the foreground an 1830s statue of Admiral Lord Nelson (honoured for keeping the sea lanes open, a vital part of Birmingham’s export success), and down the slope a Victorian Gothic church.
+One thing that doesn’t seem to bother Brummie planners too much anymore, and for which I admire them, is old and new standing cheek by jowl – in the background a futuristic building, but in the foreground an 1830s statue of Admiral Lord Nelson (honoured for keeping the sea lanes open, a vital part of Birmingham’s export success), and down the slope a Victorian Gothic church.
 From Nelson’s vantage point you are looking down into the River Rea Valley, but there’s no visual clue apart from the slope as the river is culverted for this stretch.

 Walking past St Martin’s Church brought us to the bustling market area.
 There have been markets in this area since the Middle Ages, and the enthusiasm of the traders more than compensates for the rather insalubrious surroundings.
-If they are open when you are visiting (Mon-Sat , 9am-5.30pm), try and walk through them; first up is the open market, with a fabulous range of fruit and veg; next, go into the building to the west of the open market, called St Martin’s Market: it has around 350 stalls, specialising in fabrics, fashions and collectables.
+If they are open when you are visiting (Mon-Sat, 9am-5.30pm), try and walk through them; first up is the open market, with a fabulous range of fruit and veg; next, go into the building to the west of the open market, called St Martin’s Market: it has around 350 stalls, specialising in fabrics, fashions and collectables.
 Then the Indoor Market, which has 140 stalls, including the famous fish market, meat and game.
 The sheer range is impressive, including halal meats and fish for the Chinese market.
 Warning: this market, once seen, is likely to cause intense envy, in the (almost inevitable) event that you don’t have such a fine market where you live!

 Across the road is the rather unprepossessing Arcadian Plaza, the centre of Birmingham’s Chinatown.
 In 1950 the Chinese population was just 200; it was in the 1960s that men came here from Hong Kong and The New Territories.
 Many of them set up catering businesses and, as the Chinese takeaway grew in popularity, so more Chinese came and brought their families with them.
 A cluster of Chinese businesses developed around Hurst Street and by the 1980s this area was officially recognised as the Chinese Quarter.
 Now the Chinese population is estimated to be around 12,000.